section-engineering-education/engineering-education/content/articles/exception-handling-in-java/index.md

 ### Introduction
 Errors can occur at any time in our programs.
 What matters is how we handle them and rectify them to maintain the normal flow of our application.

-This article will use Java because it is a widley used object-oriented programming languages.
-It has a powerful error and exception handling system.
+This article will use Java because it is a widely used object-oriented programming language.
+It has a robust error and exception handling system.

 **Exception handling** in Java is among the most effective methods for resolving run-time errors.
 These errors are like `ClassNotFoundException`, `IOException`, `SQLException`, and `RemoteException`, among others.
 Effective exception handling makes your program more robust and easier to debug.